Requirements to qualify for business loans

 - Revolving line of credit.
-A popular option among Australian businesses, a revolving line of credit provides financial relief for short-term cash-flow issues.
-You only pay interest on the amount you use, and you have to option to reduce interest by making early repayments.
+A popular option among Australian businesses, a revolving line of credit provides financial relief for short-term cash flow issues.
+You only pay interest on the amount you use and may have the option to reduce interest by making early repayments.

 - Invoice factoring.
 This allows you to borrow against outstanding invoices for up to 85% of the total invoice value.
 You repay the lender once your invoices have been paid.
-Unlike other types of loan, this option may be approved for companies declaring bankruptcy.
+Unlike other types of loans, this option may be approved for companies declaring bankruptcy.
+Compare the lenders below.

 - Equipment loans.
 These loans operate on the same principles as car or home loans, where you borrow the money to purchase equipment and then repay the loan in fixed instalments over a set period of time.

 - Purchase order financing.
-If you can't fulfill an order due to financial constraints, you can apply for financing based on the size of your order.
+If you can't fulfil an order due to financial constraints, you can apply for financing based on the size of your order.
 The lender then pays your suppliers directly.

 - Unsecured business loans.
 Many business loans are guaranteed by using valuable assets as collateral, such as equity in your home.
 An unsecured loan requires no such collateral, but approval is often subject to more stringent criteria.